Jonas Struck - Harpa nominated 2019 for his score for Max Kestners feature film, QEDA - Man Divided

 In a significant scene of the film, a future female head of state is portrayed as a decadent and corrupt political leader – while the musical score seamlessly transforms into a slow and weird cover version of the 80’s pop hit “Tainted Love” – performed by singer Mette Lindberg.
 The transition from score to futuristic pop song and back to score is compelling and brilliantly composed by Struck.
 The very same song, in a remix by Vladislav Delay, accompanies the end credits.

-about Jonas Struck Award-winning composer Jonas Struck is a graduate from the prestigious Royal Academy of Music in Copenhagen.
+Jonas Struck is a award-winning composer with a graduate from the prestigious Royal Academy of Music in Copenhagen.
 He has worked for more than ten years as a film composer scoring and supervising various feature films, national TV-drama series, and a large number of documentaries and short films.
-Latest the epic tennis drama ”Borg McEnroe”, starring Shia Le Beouf, the Sci-Fi movie ”Qeda – Man Divided” and the American TV-drama ”Conrad & Michelle”.
+In 2017 he composed the epic tennis drama ”Borg McEnroe”, starring Shia Le Beouf, the Sci-Fi movie ”Qeda – Man Divided” and 2018 the American TV-drama ”Conrad & Michelle”.

-Struck's sound is a mix of electronic soundscapes and organic instruments with strong signature themes that sums up the DNA of the movie.
+Struck's sound is a mix of electronic soundscapes and organic instruments with strong signature themes that sums up the DNA of the movie Paragraph.